-In this travel guide we will show you the most beautiful day trips and best excursions from Chiang Mai and why it is absolutely worth to exploring the area around the city.
-Also, you will get some useful tips and we will show you how and where to book trips in Chiang Mai.
+In this travel guide, we will show you the most beautiful day trips and best excursions from Chiang Mai and why it is absolutely worth to exploring the area around the city.
+In addition, there are helpful tips about where to book day trips and prices.

 Doi Suthep Temple & National Park

 Doi Suthep is Chiang Mai’s 1,676-meter-high home mountain and its national park, as well as Doi Suthep Temple, are popular places for day trips in Chiang Mai.
 Whether on your own with the scooter, with the red collective taxis or a guided tour, exploring that place is highly recommended.
 Above all, culture and nature enthusiasts will enjoy the many stunning sights in the National Park.
 An absolute highlight and at the same time one of the most beautiful temples of Chiang Mai is the golden Doi Suthep temple.
 There are 309 steps up to the top of the temple, from where you will have a truly spectacular view of Chiang Mai city and the surroundings.
 Inside the national park there are many opportunities for hiking and beautiful waterfalls to visit.
 For example, the scenic Huay Keaw Waterfall, which is located near the National Park entrance.

 - Prices: A tour from Chiang Mai to Doi Suthep costs around 20,- Euro per person.

 Hmong Village in Chiang Mai